bkRodrigo/Contacts_API/documentation/devlog.md

  - [ ] Update documentation all over the project
  - [ ] Deploy the project so the folks at Kin + Carta can play with a demo version of the project

+## The frontend
+This has been a fun but labor intensive job; I'm a perfectionist and I at least want to create a demo that's pleasant to play with...
+I think I've achieved that.
+I will be honest, my front end code is not super clean, it's missing refactors and is missing tests...
+I'm not to worried about these misses as the central goal of this code challenge is to do the backend; the client was just something extra that I made as it is in Kin + Carta's intesrest for me to know vuejs.
+In the end, I didn't use Vue 3 for this project as it's just too new and I didn't want to risk issues with the build process; I would've liked to do the project taking advantage of the composition API, but I'll have to leave that for next time.

+## Documentation
+Documentation is a beat that is never completely tamed.
+There's always more documentation that can be written.
+I hope I did enough to satisfy Kin + Carta here!

+## Deploy the project
+The project got deployed in a private droplet in digitalocean, the backend is running behind private IPs (just like the recommended practice for this micro-service).
+The front end is also running in a droplet.
+We're good, we're done!!

+Pending: Let's see what the folks at Kin + Carta think :)

+### Tasks completed today
+The goal on day 3 was to finish the challenge.
+Even though I did finish the requirement, I'm going to add one more day to this challenge in order to get that UI looking a bit better and also to get the documentation more complete.
+ - [x] Refine the front end so that it's more beautiful
+ - [x] Update documentation all over the project
+ - [x] Deploy the project so the folks at Kin + Carta can play with a demo version of the project